 The first answer to these questions is: "It depends."
 For instance, it depends on the child's age and how interested or concerned they might be:

-however, may have heard adults, classmates or friends talking about it, and be somewhat curious.
+Some, however, may have heard adults, classmates or friends talking about it, and be

-may be more aware of the situation in general; they may or may not be interested or concerned.
+information may be more aware of the situation in general; they may or may not be interested

 Before talking about the issue with children or young adults, parents should try to determine if they are interested and concerned, and how much they know.
 As a general rule, experts say, it's not necessary or helpful to have this conversation with children who are not aware or are not concerned.
 Any conversation presumes that your child or young adult understands what sexual abuse means in a way which is appropriate for their age, understanding and maturity.